famzah/ping-multi/README.md

   - simple view showing received (.) and lost (X) reply packets
   - scaled view which additionally visualizes the RTT value using the numbers between 0 and 9

+You can select the statistics forwards and backwards using the lower "s" and upper "S" keys, similar to the "Vim" behavior.

 # Installation

 The program depends on the following additional Perl modules: